stitchdata/docs/_saas-integrations/quickbase/quickbase-latest.md

           In {{ integration.display_name }}, click the desired app in the **My Apps** section.

           When the app opens, the URL in your browser will now contain the app's ID.
+This is the alpha-numeric string after `db/`.
 In this example, the app ID is `bngf9ix7e`.

           ![]({{ site.baseurl }}/images/integrations/quick-base-app-id.png)

   - title: "Create a {{ integration.display_name }} user token"
     anchor: "create-quick-base-user-token"
     content: |

+      {% capture user-tokens %}
+      {{ integration.display_name }} user tokens are linked to the user who creates them.
+This means that Stitch will only be able to access the same data in {{ integration.display_name }} as the user who creates the token.<br><br>
+      Before proceeding, verify that you can access the tables and fields in {{ integration.display_name }} that you want to replicate.
+      {% endcapture %}

+      {% include note.html content=user-tokens %}

       1. In {{ integration.display_name }}, click the user menu (your name) in the top right corner.
       2. Click **My preferences**.
       3. In the **My User Information** section, click **Manage my user tokens for [company name] realm...**, located next to **Manage User Tokens**.